FryJay/MenuHammer/README.md

 # MenuHammer
 A Spacemacs inspired menu system for macOS built for Hammerspoon.

-It allows for user configured menus with menu items that can perform a series of actions when selected.
+It displays user configured menus on the bottom of the screen.
+Each menu has series of menu items that can perform a series of actions when activated by the configured hotkey.

 Those actions include:

 - Loading other menus